analysiscenter/batchflow/docs/intro/parallel.rst

           You can redefine these parameters when needed.

 `prange <https://numba.pydata.org/numba-doc/latest/user/parallel.html>`_ is also allowed within `@mjit` methods.
 `@inbatch_parallel` works as fast, though.
-So choose freely what is most convenient in each case.
+So choose freely what is more convenient in each case.